 Optional add-ons like domain privacy, domain protection, and automatic malware scans are relatively expensive, so factor the costs of these extras into your calculations if you need them.
 Bluehost has 24/7 live chat support and a toll-free US support number.

 Often, important features such as cPanel administration and backups are add-ons that you’ll need to buy, raising the price significantly.
-It’s also common to offer an attractive introductory price if the buyer pays multiple years up front, only to hike the price substantially when the honeymoon period is over.
+It’s also common to offer an attractive introductory price if the buyer pays multiple years upfront, only to hike the price substantially when the honeymoon period is over.

-We mention this because InMotion Hosting takes a different approach.
-The basic VPS plan from InMotion Hosting costs $29.99/month over two years, which is far from the cheapest option around.
-However, the plan includes three dedicated IPs, 4 GB of RAM, 75 GB of storage, 4 TB of bandwidth, backups, a cPanel license, and a 90-day money-back guarantee.
-You get much more for your money with InMotion Hosting.
+InMotion Hosting takes a different approach.
+If you pay for three years in advance, the basic VPS plan from InMotion Hosting costs the equivalent of $14.99 a month for the initial term, rising to the equivalent of $44.99 a month, which is far from the cheapest option around.
+However, the plan includes two dedicated IPs, 4GB RAM, 90GB storage, 2TB bandwidth, backups, a cPanel license, and a 90-day money-back guarantee.
+You get much more for your money with InMotion.

 The host also offers interesting features seldom found elsewhere.
-Unlocked CPU cores let you spread your processing load across all the server cores instead of being locked down to one or two cores.
+Unlocked CPU cores let you spread your processing load across all the server cores, instead of being locked down to one or two cores.
 This can mean a big performance boost for multi-threaded processing tasks.

 InMotion Hosting also offers Launch Assist, which is included for free on all managed VPS servers or available for $99 on other plans.
 You get a two-hour consultation from a server administrator, who will help you move your site to InMotion, migrate the domain name, configure cPanel, and install applications.

 InMotion Hosting is a professional VPS provider with well-specified plans, great technical support, and a 90-day money-back guarantee.